Hishaam-Ahmed/Freelance-Manager/README.md

 ```bash
   npm install
 ```
-The database used is mongodb and is already configured
+The database used is mongodb and is already hosted on the mongodb website so you do not need to install or configure it

 ## Structure